Thursday, 23 November 2023

 No time for droving?
-Bring your binoculars and hunt for birds of prey at the Strathrory Viewpoint.
-There are panoramic views to the Dornoch Firth too, and gigantic channels carved at the end of the last Ice Age.
+Bring your binoculars and look out for birds of prey in the area.
+Further up the hill, there are panoramic views to the Dornoch Firth too, and gigantic channels carved at the end of the last Ice Age.

 You'll find toilets, shops and places to eat in Alness or Tain.

 This trail is not waymarked and can be wet in places.
 Please take a map with you if you walk this trail.

 The trail goes from one car park to another so you'll need to organise transport from the far end of the trail or be prepared to walk or cycle back to the start.
 The distance by road between the two ends is about 10 miles (16 km).

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.

 From Inverness, head north on the A9 for 16 ¾ miles (26.8 km).
 After Evanton, turn left for the B9176 to Lairg and Bonar Bridge (the Struie road) and follow this for 7 ¾ miles (12.4 km).
 Continue uphill after Strathrory Bridge and you'll see the car park on your right at grid reference NH 667 778.